 Wake Up, Ron Burgundy is my primary rationale for why Anchorman 2: The Legend Continues (2013) won't be total shit.
 Each of the five main actors (Ferrell, Christina Applegate, Paul Rudd, David Koechner, and Steve Carell) know their characters pretty well, and each is pretty solid (Burgundy, Veronica Corningstone, Brian Fantana, Champ Kind, and Brick Tamland).
 Not only that, but just watching the characters interact with each other, without even a story to go along with (such as is the case with Wake Up), is just damned funny.
 So here are my concerns.
 They center mostly around the Dodge Durango.

-and I stabbed a man with a trident."
+"There were horses and a man on fire and I stabbed a man with a trident." |

 I have ranted previously about trailer abstinence, and I stand by that theory, especially when it comes to comedies.
 Comedies, especially ones full of potential cameos such as Anchorman 2 rely on surprise to generate that impact of cognitive conflict which results in an expression of shock, hopefully displayed as laughter.
 When that surprise or conflict is removed, the movie ain't funny.
 Think of any joke or flick you saw the first time and compare it with the eighth time.
 While there are cult exceptions (Anchorman itself is one that tends to grow in humour as it ages, although part of that is nostalgia, self-satisfaction for memorizing lines, and the occasional new insight), comedies need to be pristine.
 I still contend that's why I enjoyed The Hangover: Part II (2011), while it tends to be reviled elsewhere.
 There's no guarantee of this, because I went totally cold into The Hangover: Part III (2013) and that movie just sucked ass.